Tallulah Bankhead: Political activism

 Like her family, Bankhead was a Democrat, but even more than her father, she broke with many Southerners.
 She supported civil rights and strongly opposed racism and segregation.
 In the 1924 United States presidential election, Bankhead voted for Robert La Follette of the Progressive Party, but voted for the Democratic presidential nominee at every U.S. presidential election from 1928 to 1968, traveling back to the United States from the United Kingdom in 1924 and 1928 in order to visit her family and to place her vote in person.

-In the 1948 presidential election, Bankhead supported the re-election of Harry S. Truman.
+In the 1948 presidential election, Bankhead supported the election of Harry S. Truman.
 At the time, Truman faced opposition not just from the Republican Party, but also from splits to his right and to his left from within the Democratic ranks.
 Bankhead is credited with having helped Truman immeasurably by belittling his rival, New York's Governor and Republican presidential candidate Thomas E. Dewey.
 Truman defied predictions by defeating Dewey and winning the election.
 After Truman was elected, Bankhead was invited to sit with the president during his inauguration on January 20, 1949.
 While viewing the inauguration parade, she booed the South Carolina float which carried governor and segregationist Strom Thurmond, who had recently run against Truman on the Dixiecrat ticket, which had split the Democratic vote by running on a pro-segregationist ticket that appealed to most Southern Democrats.

 In Democratic primaries and campaigns of later years, Bankhead supported Estes Kefauver in 1952, Adlai Stevenson II in 1956, John F. Kennedy in 1960, Lyndon B. Johnson in 1964 and Eugene McCarthy in 1968.
 Bankhead would quickly switch to campaigning for the winning Democratic nominee, such as Adlai Stevenson II in 1952 and Hubert Humphrey in 1968, if her original pick failed to win the nomination.
 She was close friends with Truman, Kefauver, and Stevenson.